NicolaZomer/NicolaZomer/README.md

 ### Ciao everyone! 👋

-I am a Master's student in Physics of Data at the University of Padua.
-The Master’s degree provides new theoretical and computational tools to tackle the explosion of datasets within the physicist mindset.
-The program intends to build an academic and professional figure that combines advanced knowledge in the field of Physics with a high-level training in Data Science.
+I am an incoming PhD student in Maritime Route Optimization at [MWI](https://marine-weather.com/) and the [LMBA laboratory](http://www.lmba-math.fr/) in Vannes (France) as part of the [CIFRE program](https://www.anrt.asso.fr/fr/le-dispositif-cifre-7844).
+In addition, I will also collaborate with the [Quantitative Life Sciences group] at ICTP in Trieste (Italy).

 - 🎓 BSc in Aerospace Engineering
 - 📚 MSc in Physics of Data
 - 🤸‍♂️ Fun fact: I can stand on one hand

-In my Github you can find the projects I'm developing during my studies.
-For more information you can visit my [personal website](https://nicolazomer.github.io/).
+Here you can find some stuff on which I'm currently working/I've worked during my studies.
+For more information, you can visit my [personal website](https://nicolazomer.github.io/).

 ### Contact info
 * E-mail: nicola.zomer@studenti.unipd.it